basho/merge_index/README.md

 # Architecture

-At a high level, `merge_index` is a collection of one or more in-memory **buffers** storing recently written data, plus one or more immutable **segments** storing older data.
+At a high level, MergeIndex is a collection of one or more in-memory **buffers** storing recently written data, plus one or more immutable **segments** storing older data.
 As data is written, the buffers are converted to segments, and small segments are compacted